2025 - All Construction Projects

 Description of work: In order to build the new, I-41 overpass required for the Brown County South Bridge Connector, local frontage road realignment needs to be completed.
 This contract will realign the frontage roads.
 Work includes roadway embankment, prefabricated vertical and horizontal drains, base aggregate, concrete pavement, hot mix asphalt pavement, storm sewer, erosion control, signing, pavement marking, and all incidental items necessary to complete the work.

-July 7 to July 11: The contractor will continue to haul in embankment then bring in the final drainage blanket sand in preparation for the last section of wick drain soil stabilization.
-Wick drain staking will be required to ensure all remaining areas are completed along with ongoing geotechnical monitoring.
-Erosion control and traffic control devices will be installed and maintained, as necessary.
-Placing topsoil and following up with restoration efforts will be completed as areas are finished.
+July 21 to July 25: The contractor will continue to haul in embankment for several weeks following installation of wick drain soil stabilization system.
 Geotechnical instrumentation monitoring settlement, as well as staking operations, will be continuously performed throughout the project.
 Erosion control and traffic control devices will be installed and maintained, as necessary.
-Placing topsoil and following up with restoration efforts will be completed as areas are finished.
+Placing topsoil and following up with restoration efforts will be completed as areas are ready to be finished.

-July 14 to July 18: The contractor will continue to haul in embankment for several weeks following placement of drainage blanket sand and completion of wick drain soil stabilization.
+July 28 to August 1: The contractor will continue to haul in embankment for several weeks and installation of wick drain soil stabilization system.
 Geotechnical instrumentation monitoring settlement, as well as staking operations, will be continuously performed throughout the project.
 Erosion control and traffic control devices will be installed and maintained, as necessary.
-Placing topsoil and following up with restoration efforts will be completed as areas are finished.
+Placing topsoil and following up with restoration efforts will be completed as areas are ready to be finished.

 Traffic impacts: Various I-41 lane closures will take place during construction operations, mostly during the nighttime hours between 8 p.m. and 5 a.m. weekdays, and 8 p.m. to 7 a.m. on weekends.